Spawankush/rsgeo.github.io/docs/index.md

 what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
 Example below:]

-I am a geospatial data scientist with a background in remote sensing and machine learning.
-I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
-I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+Lead Geospatial Analyst with expertise in automating geospatial production, QC/QA workflows, and operational processes.
+I have developed 25+ apps/tools/plugins and 50+ scripts, reducing geospatial processing time and costs by 30–40%.
+I specialize in extracting actionable insights from satellite/aerial/UAV imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools, with a strong focus on Geospatial and AI-powered workflow optimization.
+I am proficient in modern AI tools such as ChatGPT, Claude, Cursor, and Kiro, and am currently exploring opportunities in advanced geospatial analytics, computer vision, and scalable Geospatial solutions.

 </div>